jackyhuynh/Probability_In_Robotic_Design/README.md

 #### Cars and Probability
 Probability is used to analyze sensor data, predict future events, and make decisions.
 Below we will explore the foundation of probability to be a self-driving car engineer!

+Probability
+Now that you have built your sample space and understand the mechanics, it is time to move into some probability.

+Probability can typically be thought of as:

+\Large \frac {\textrm {Number of ways an event can occur}}{\textrm{Total number of events that could occur}} Total number of events that could occur
+Number of ways an event can occur
+​

+An "event" is defined as some type of state that can happen.
+For example, turning "left" or "right" are both events.
+Similarly, pressing the "gas" or "brake" are also events.
+All probabilities will be between 0 and 1 inclusive.
 ​